Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

 ```

 You can easily disable the cursor completely with `console.Cursor.IsEnabled = false`.
 This will make the cursor skip processing keyboard information sent to it by the console the cursor is hosted on.

-The keyboard is only ever processed by a console that is focused.
-Only one console can ever be focused at a time.
-By default, there is no focused console.
-Very related to the keyboard, is the cursor.
-Every console has a cursor but it is disabled by default.

 ## Keyboard component